How to Find Food for the Bees at Flowers by the Sea

 According to the U.S. Department of Agriculture and the Food and Agriculture Organization of the United Nations (FAO), bees pollinate at least one-third of the plant species we eat.
 These workers include honeybees (Apis mellifera) -- the kind managed by beekeepers -- and thousands of wild species.

 It used to be that it was mostly graceful butterflies and hummingbirds receiving center-stage attention in wildlife gardening articles.
 But in recent years, gardeners have become more aware of how important it is to help the bee family (Apis)-- a complicated team of more than 25,000 species worldwide.

 FBTS specializes in growing long flowering Salvias and companion plants that are rich in nectar and pollen as well as being tolerant of drought.
 Many of these plants are honeybee favorites.

-The next step in improving our service to these hard workers is to make it easier for you to find plants that are bee favorites.
-We're giving honeybees -- one of the main pollinators of Salvias -- their own category in our catalog menu at the top of each FBTS page.
+To improve our service to these hard workers, we make it easy for you to find plants that are bee favorites.
+Bees are one of the main pollinators of Salvias, so they have their own category in our catalog menu atop the FBTS homepage.